 Now they want to take over college.

-We're gonna have to get rid of cows because cows, you know, they emit CO2 gases with because of their flatulence.
+We're going to have to get rid of cows because cows, you know, they emit CO2 gases because of their flatulence.

-By the way, if you want to invest in something, you may want to consider buying cows now.
+By the way, if you want to invest in something, you may want to consider buying cows now because steak prices will go really high at some point in 10 years.

-And then they're gonna make you rebuild your home and rebuild every building and retrofit every building to meet, you know, minor significant changes in things.
+And then they're going to make you rebuild your home and rebuild every building and retrofit every building to meet, you know, minor, significant changes in things.

-But we're gonna get rid of airplanes too.
+But we're going to get rid of airplanes too.

-And we're gonna well, and we're gonna build high-speed trains.
+And we're going to, well, we're going to build high-speed trains.

-I can't wait to see the high-speed train that's gonna take me to Australia.
+I can't wait to see the high-speed train that's going to take me to Australia.

-Is it gonna be above the water or below the water?
+Is it going to be above the water or below the water?

-And then the high-speed train to Europe and the high-speed train is this is insane.
+And the high-speed train is, this is insane.

 And so many people support this.